 Tours of the Legislature Building are offered to all ages.
-Topics covered can include the levels of government; the roles of the Lieutenant Governor, Premier, Speaker and Members of the Legislative Assembly; a brief political history of Alberta; the daily Routine followed in the Chamber; parliamentary traditions and ceremonies; and the art and architecture of the building itself.
+Topics covered include the levels of government; the roles of the Lieutenant Governor, Premier, Speaker, and Members of the Legislative Assembly; a brief political history of Alberta; the daily Routine followed in the Chamber; parliamentary traditions and ceremonies; and the art and architecture of the building itself.
 Tours last approximately 45 minutes.

 Art Gallery of Alberta

 Edmonton has world-class art begging to be seen, but what if you don’t have the money to cover admission?
 The AGA offers free admission from 5-8 on Tuesdays and Wednesdays.
 You may need to wait in line for a few minutes, but it’ll be worth it.
 Remember, exhibits change every few months, so check online to see what’s new and upcoming.